-Written by Dr. Luke, a Gentile, the book of Acts shows the transition of fearful disciples to bold apostles.
+Written by Dr. Luke, a Roman who was a Gentile (non Jew), the book of Acts shows the transition of fearful disciples to bold apostles.
 It turns the focus from Jews to the international church across nations, languages and cultures.

 - Birth of the Church, Pentecost

 - His vision to spread gospel to Gentiles

 - Gospel extending beyond Jerusalem, Paul’s first and second missionary Journeys.

 - Gospel reaches farther west to European regions.
 Third missionary journey.

 - Paul’s travel to Jerusalem, his arrest, difficult travel to Rome for trial.